From Putellas' greatness to Bayern Munich's tactics: Five things we learned from the Women's Champions League

 Arsenal's supposed 'Miedema-dependence' fading

 There have been criticisms in the past that Arsenal depend too much on Vivianne Miedema, their serial goalscorer and record-breaker.
-This season, though, new head coach Jonas Eidevall has began to squash any truth to that myth.
+This season, though, new head coach Jonas Eidevall has began to squash that myth.

-She's played a full 90 minutes on very few occasions, the goal-scoring burden has been shared around a lot more and Miedema even spent the past two weeks resting after a busy summer at the Olympics.
+Miedema has played a full 90 minutes on very few occasions, so the goalscoring burden has been shared around a lot more and Miedema even spent the past two weeks resting after a busy summer at the Olympics.
 She returned to the line-up on Wednesday night, but was not involved in any of Arsenal's five goals against Koege.

 That is not a bad thing for her.
 The 25-year-old is still one of the best players in the world and playing well for her club.
-It is healthy to see the responsibilities to score and create are shared around.
+But is healthy to see the responsibilities to score and create being divided up among her team-mates.

-With her out-of-contract in the summer, and there no news of a new deal yet, it's not a bad thing for the team either, should they lose their star player.
+With Miedema out-of-contract in the summer, and no news of a new deal yet, it's not a bad thing for the team either, given the possibility of them soon losing their best player.

 Bayern should show more belief